Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers will lead the Boston Red Sox into a matchup with Anthony Santander and the Baltimore Orioles on Friday at 7:10 PM ET, in the first game of a three-game series at Fenway Park.
+A pair of hot hitters, Rafael Devers and Adley Rutschman, will try to keep it going when the Boston Red Sox face the Baltimore Orioles on Saturday at 4:10 PM ET, at Fenway Park.

-The favored Orioles have -120 moneyline odds against the underdog Red Sox, who are listed at +100.
-The total for the contest is set at 10 runs.
+Oddsmakers list the Red Sox as -150 favorites on the moneyline, while giving the underdog Orioles +125 moneyline odds to win.
+A 10-run over/under has been listed in this game.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.